 A foodie would definitely find golden green crepes (pesarat) served with melt-in-mouth savory sooji (upma), flavorful lentil stew (sambar), spicy ginger chutney and creamy coconut chutney as a gastronomic delight.

 Pesarat is a protein-rich dosa made of whole green gram (moong dal) popular in Andhra Pradesh & Telangana.
-We can make pesarat spongy or crispy to suit our taste.
+We can make pesarat spongy or crispy according to our palate.
 Pesarat may be served as an elaborate meal as shown above or simply with any chutney of our choice.
 Now the recipe for pesarattu is as below:

 - 1½ cup of whole green gram (paasi payaru)